Yurii-Laguta/JB4A-SDK-Android/index.md

 Review the Java docs for the SDK:<br/>
 <a href="{{ site.baseurl }}/javadocs/index.html" target="_blank">Android SDK Java Docs</a>

+Learn how to use the SDK with the Marketing Cloud Learning App:<br/>
+<a href="https://github.com/salesforce-marketingcloud/LearningAppAndroid" target="_blank">Android Learning App</a>

 Download the latest JB4A SDK aar:<br/>
 <a href="https://github.com/ExactTarget/JB4A-SDK-Android/blob/master/JB4A-SDK/etsdk-{{ site.currentVersion }}.aar?raw=true" target="_blank">etsdk-{{ site.currentVersion }}.aar</a>